datadoodler/blog_hexo/source/_posts/tidbits/skills-demo.md

 <!-- More -->

 # Example: fdic-sdi-manager
 The purpose of this project is to extract data from quarterly zip files and persist it to a nosql database in an 'on-demand' fashion.
 I don't want to persist *all* the data, but I don't know before-hand which variables I want to persist.
+The data that is persisted will be available via an aws api gateway.

 ### Source code:
 https://github.com/datadoodler/fdic-sdi-manager.git